 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

-Bonaire is one of the safest adventure destinations in the world for families with all ages.
-People here speak multiple languages, including the native language, Dutch, English and Spanish.
-U.S. currency is used in Bonaire and they have familiar driving rules.
+Bonaire is one of the safest adventure destinations in the world for families of all ages.
+People here speak multiple languages, including the native language, Dutch, English, and Spanish.
+U.S. currency is used in Bonaire, and they have familiar driving rules.
 It has all the advantages of a European colony with U.S. touches.
 Little fuss.
 Just fun and a gorgeous place to explore for all ages.

 Where is Bonaire?

-Bonaire is located in Leeward Antilles in the Southern Caribbean about 60 miles off the Northeast coast of Venezuela.
-It’s the “B” in ABC islands, with nearby Aruba and Curacao.
-It’s the “B” in the BES islands, Bonaire, Sint Eustacius and Saba, important to Dutch economy and the reason why they use USD as currency.
+Bonaire is located in the Leeward Antilles in the Southern Caribbean, about 60 miles off the Northeast coast of Venezuela.
+It’s the “B” in the ABC islands, with nearby Aruba and Curacao.
+It’s the “B” in the BES islands, Bonaire, Sint Eustacius, and Saba, important to the Dutch economy and the reason why they use USD as currency.

 The island of Bonaire is about 24 miles long and up to 5 miles wide.